All Episodes

 She set it up for another purpose.

-Uh who Ma Abidin, of course, her one of her closest aides who worked with her at the State Department.
+Huma Abadin, of course, one of her closest aides who worked with her at the State Department.

 She too had her email correspondence on a private account on Hillary Clinton's server.

-They've been claiming ever since this came out that well, there's of course, and this is classic with the Clintons, you they have a celebration when they either can say, Well, there's no smoking gun or there were no criminal charges filed, which is a pretty low bar on I think both sides when you're talking about a presidential candidate.
+They've been claiming ever since this came out that, well, there's, of course, and this is classic, with the Clintons, they have a celebration when they either can say, well, there's no smoking gun or there were no criminal charges filed, which is a pretty low bar on, I think, both sides when you're talking about a presidential candidate.

-But uh the the appearance of corruption is bad enough or should be bad enough, I think, to give a lot of voters and a lot of people across the country uh some serious concerns here.
+But the appearance of corruption is bad enough or should be bad enough, I think, to give a lot of voters and a lot of people across the country some serious concerns here.

-We have all kinds of evidence of that now because of the Abdon emails.
+Oh, yeah, we have all kinds of evidence of that now because of the Abaddon emails.

 We know that Doug Band, who was a senior executive at the Clinton Foundation, was in constant contact with Huma Abidin when she was at the State Department.

-And just by an aside, by the way, Huma Abaddon managed to somehow pull off a deal where she worked both at the Foundation and at the State Department simultaneously.
+And just by an aside, by the way, Huma Abidden managed to somehow pull off a deal where she worked both at the foundation and at the State Department simultaneously.

-You know, and by the way, he's a he's a big supporter of ours.
+You know, and by the way, he's a big supporter of ours.

-So, you know, that is just Doug Band flat out saying, This guy gave us millions of dollars, and you need to arrange for him to get in to see the Secretary of State.
+So that is just Doug Band flat out saying, this guy gave us millions of dollars and you need to arrange for him to get in to see the Secretary of State.

 And we know that that meeting happened.

-We have uh the Foundation reaching out and asking for big name foundation donors to get into a lunch the State Department was having with the Chinese president and asking to be seated moreover with Vice President Biden.
+We have the Foundation reaching out and asking for big name Foundation donors to get into a lunch the State Department was having with the Chinese president and asking to be seated moreover with Vice President Biden.

-These are not emails in which people even bother to say, hello, Mr. Band, or formally yours or goodbye, but these are just guys who are clearly you know working for the same enterprise, Hillary Clinton, uh, and they just send these two or three word emails back to each other constantly, all about, you know, uh joining schedules and keeping track of Hillary's business.
+These are not emails in which people even bother to say, hello, Mr. Band, or formally yours, or goodbye, but these are just guys who are clearly working for the same enterprise, Hillary Clinton, and they just send these two or three word emails back to each other constantly, all about joining schedules and keeping track of Hillary's business.

-Kimberly and and dealt With those the ethical constraints and regulations they put on the rest of us are are insane, especially inside the intelligence community.
+As somebody who used to work for the federal government, Kimberly, and dealt with the ethical constraints and regulations they put on the rest of us are insane, especially inside the intelligence community.

-I know in s in your book, The Intimidation Game, you talk about some of the uh the witch hunts that were underway in Wisconsin trying to get at Scott Walker and using the John Doe laws there to do these dawn raids on people because of the possibility of collusion between a campaign and outside entities.
+I know in your book, The Intimidation Game, you talk about some of the witch hunts that were underway in Wisconsin, trying to get at Scott Walker and using the John Doe laws there to do these dawn raids on people because of the possibility of collusion between a campaign and outside entities.

-In fact, there was one woman there who was gonna who was criminally prosecuted for using her phone inside of a government building.
+In fact, there was one woman there who was criminally prosecuted for using her phone inside of a government building.

 I remember the case.